gardnervickers/faser/README.md

 1. Fundementally I/O bound
 2. Trivially shardable or non-parallizable.

-Most of the applications that I write happen to meet these criteria.
-It is unlikely that this is generally true for others.

 ## Why use Norn over X?

 You probably should not.
 Norn is not a general purpose runtime.
 It's meant